SpaceMonk3/Crypto-Trading/README.md

-# Crypto-Trading
+# Stock and Crypto Day Trading
-Trying my hand at creating a crypto trading bot 😵
+All my lil trading escapades 😵